 In the case of business cards, this only plays into its hands.
-When you see something extravagant like the design of the card by Ronnie Alley Design, refined like Manon Louart’s card or crafty and authentic like the card by Aline Kaori, it always makes you stop.
-And that is exactly what you need to achieve with your business card.
+When you see something extravagant like the design of the card by Ronnie Alley Design, refined like Manon Louart’s card, or crafty and authentic like the card by Aline Kaori, it always makes you stop in your tracks.
+And that is precisely what you need to achieve with your business card.

 - 10 Stunning Business Cards with Simple Geometric Designs